Adrian Geigle

 The exact format is set by the organiser and can vary.
 In most cases, matches are played in best-of-three format: first to win two sets advances.

-If it's 1:1 after two sets, a champions tiebreak to 10 points decides.
+If it's 1:1 after two sets, a match tiebreak to 10 points decides (also called champions tiebreak).
+A full third set is only played in the final of one-day tournaments.

 Golden Point